 How to Get the Diabetic Alert Dog You Want

-Almost five years ago, my son Luke was diagnosed with Type 1 diabetes when he was 2 years old.
+Almost five years ago, my son Luke was diagnosed with type 1 diabetes when he was 2 years old.
 We immediately researched everything we could to help us care for him.
-He was on a pump and Dexcom CGM within a few months and then we started looking into a diabetic alert dog (DAD).
+He was on a pump and Dexcom Continuous Glucose Monitor (CGM )within a few months and then we started looking into a diabetic alert dog (DAD).
 DADs are fairly new to the service dog world, so we had trouble finding resources to help us navigate through the process; we couldn’t even find a video of an alert!

 We unfortunately started our journey with a company that we chose to leave because they were being sued by many unhappy families.
 We left and lost our money and faith, until we found Canine Hope for Diabetics, and Jedi.
 We self-trained him with the invaluable help of their professional trainers.

-Fast forward 4 years later and Luke and Jedi are a wonderful working team.
-We have been sharing our story on in an effort to raise awareness for T1D and these dogs.
+Fast forward four years later and Luke and Jedi are a wonderful working team.
+We have been sharing our story on in an effort to raise awareness for type 1 diabetes (T1D) and these dogs.
 A DAD isn’t right for everyone and that’s okay, if you are interested in a dog, please educate yourself, so you can make an informed decision that is right for YOUR family.
 These dogs add to the care you provide they do not replace anything you already do; they are also a lot of work.